 Joan Miro, Spanish, 1893-1983

-Among hundreds of artwork, Miro produced a series of 23 paintings in 1904-41.
+Among hundreds of artworks, Miro produced a series of 23 paintings in 1904-41.
 The series is called ‘Constellations’ and is made with oil wash and gouache.
 Miro says: After my work [oil painting] I dipped my brushes in petrol and wiped them on the white sheets of paper from the album, with no preconceived ideas.
-The blotchy surface put me in a good mood and provoked the birth of forms, human figures, animals, stars, the sky, and the moon and the sun.
+The blotchy surface put me in a good mood and provoked the birth of forms, human figures, animals, stars, the sky, the moon, and the sun.
 I drew all this in charcoal with great vigor.
 Once I had managed to obtain a plastic equilibrium and order among all these elements, I began to paint in gouache, with minute detail of a craftsman and a primitive; this demanded a great deal of time.”

 To them, gouache was a way to express their art, a medium like others.
 It’s impossible to name all famous gouache painters across history.
 Some more: Camille Pissaro, Egon Schiele, François Boucher, Adolph Menzel, Marc Chagall, Whistler…